mskccpatiented/contentaudit/_posts/2012-10-29-caring-for-your-central-venous-catheter-with-map.md

 You may have some discomfort at your incision sites and along the tunnel.
 Ask your nurse for medication to relieve your pain.
 Your dressings need to be left in place and kept dry for 48 hours following your procedure.
 Two days after your procedure, you can remove the dressing that covers the small incision near your collarbone.
 After that, you can leave it open to the air.
 The strips of adhesive tape that cover this incision should be left in place until they start to peel off.
 This should happen about 3 to 5 days after your procedure.
 The point where the catheter exits your skin will still need to be covered with a dressing.
 The stitch at this site keeps your catheter in place until the cuff becomes anchored in the tunnel under your skin.
 Your catheter will not interfere with your usual activities, such as household tasks, job responsibilities, and exercise.
 However, we do suggest that you avoid contact sports, such as football and soccer, while your catheter is in place.
-Prepare the following emergency kit and keep it with you at all times: • Two catheter caps
+Prepare the following emergency kit and keep it with you at all times: * Two catheter caps
-• One toothless clamp
+* One toothless clamp
-• Alcohol swabs
+* Alcohol swabs
-• One roll of 2-inch tape
+* One roll of 2-inch tape
-• Two 2x2 gauze pads
+* Two 2x2 gauze pads
-• Your doctor’s office and emergency telephone numbers Changing Your Dressing and Catheter Caps
+* Your doctor’s office and emergency telephone numbers Changing Your Dressing and Catheter Caps
 A nurse will teach you how to care for your catheter.
 You will learn how to use sterile technique to change your dressing.
 This will minimize your risk for infection.
 You can have a caregiver, family member, or friend learn with you.
-￼Caring for Your Central Venous Catheter 3 of 8

 You will see the folded Map for Dressing Change inside this booklet.
 Use it to follow the step-by-step instructions for changing your dressing.
 This is when you will use sterile technique.
 You will not be able to touch the booklet then because that would break sterile technique.
 You should open the map and spread it out where you can see it.
 General instructions
-• You will have time to practice catheter care with your nurse before you do it yourself.
+* You will have time to practice catheter care with your nurse before you do it yourself.
 If you have any questions about your catheter care, please speak with your nurse.
-• The Tegaderm® dressing should be changed once a week, as long as it stays dry, intact, and clean.
+* The Tegaderm&reg; dressing should be changed once a week, as long as it stays dry, intact, and clean.
 Change it on one of the days you are doing a cap change and a flushing.
 If you have problems with your skin, your nurse may suggest a different type of dressing.
 In that case, you may need to change it more often than once a week.
 No matter which dressing you have, always change it right away if it starts to come off or gets wet.
 Don’t just reinforce it.
-• Change the caps and flush the catheter twice a week, generally on Mondays and Fridays.
+* Change the caps and flush the catheter twice a week, generally on Mondays and Fridays.
-• Clamp the catheter when it is not in use.
+* Clamp the catheter when it is not in use.
-• Don’t do your catheter care in the bathroom.
+* Don’t do your catheter care in the bathroom.
-• You may shower and bathe with the catheter in place using an Aquaguard®.
+* You may shower and bathe with the catheter in place using an Aquaguard&reg;.
 This is a one-time use waterproof cover that goes over your dressing.
 Each time you shower, cover the Tegaderm dressing completely with a new Aquaguard to protect it from getting wet.
 – To put on the Aquaguard, peel off the top and side strips and place the top edge above your dressing.
 Smooth it down over your dressing.
 Do the same for the bottom part of your dressing, making sure that the bottom edge of the Aquaguard is below your dressing.
 – Don’t let the tape on the Aquaguard touch the Tegaderm dressing.
 It can lift your Tegaderm dressing when you remove the Aquaguard after showering.
 If your dressing gets wet, it needs to be changed.
-• Don’t submerge your catheter in water (e.g., a bathtub or swimming pool).
+* Don’t submerge your catheter in water (e.g., a bathtub or swimming pool).
-• Keep your catheter secure at all times to avoid pulling it.
+* Keep your catheter secure at all times to avoid pulling it.
 You can tape the lumens of your catheter to your skin, tuck them into a bra if you are female, or pin them to clothing.
 Ask your nurse about the best way to secure your catheter.
-• If the exit site has drainage or is red, raw, or swollen, call your doctor.
+* If the exit site has drainage or is red, raw, or swollen, call your doctor.
 These may be signs of infection.
-• If your catheter is leaking at any time, clamp it above the leak.
+* If your catheter is leaking at any time, clamp it above the leak.
 Use the white catheter clamp on the catheter, if possible.
 Wipe the area that is leaking with an alcohol pad.
 Cover the site with tape.
 Call your doctor or nurse immediately.
 Catheters can often be repaired.
 Equipment
-• One CVS tray with caps (if you will be changing the caps) – One mask – One pair of sterile gloves
+* One CVS tray with caps (if you will be changing the caps) – One mask – One pair of sterile gloves
-– One ChloraPrep® applicator
+– One ChloraPrep&reg; applicator
 – Six alcohol prep pads
 – One Tegaderm dressing
-￼Caring for Your Central Venous Catheter
-4 of 8

 5”
-– One Biopatch®
+– One Biopatch&reg;
-– One No Sting Barrier Film® applicator – One poly-lined drape – Two catheter caps
+– One No Sting Barrier Film&reg; applicator – One poly-lined drape – Two catheter caps
-• An extra cap if you have 3 lumens
+* An extra cap if you have 3 lumens
-• One pair of nonsterile gloves
+* One pair of nonsterile gloves
-• Paper tape
+* Paper tape
-• Three alcohol pads if you have 3 lumens
+* Three alcohol pads if you have 3 lumens
-• A mirror that can stand up on a table (a make-up mirror works well)
+* A mirror that can stand up on a table (a make-up mirror works well)
 Note: The catheter caps may have many names.
 This will depend on the manufacturer of the CVC dressing change tray.
-Some examples are needleless injection cap, ULTRASITE® needleless valves, Saf-T PRN®, and Clave®.
+Some examples are needleless injection cap, ULTRASITE&reg; needleless valves, Saf-T PRN&reg;, and Clave&reg;.
 Some catheters don’t have caps.
 Your nurse will tell you if your catheter has no caps.
 Sterile procedure for changing your dressing
 1. Prepare a clean area in which to work.
 Remember not to change your dressing in the bathroom.
 2. Gather your equipment.
 Wash your hands thoroughly with warm water and antibacterial soap.
 Dry them with a clean towel or paper towel.